abhinavramkumar/cloud-drop/README.md

 ## Milestones

+- [ ] Add check to .gitignore when walking the directory in uploads and uploads-complete directories
 - [ ] Support Content-Type & Cache-Control headers
 - [ ] Add additional flags for advanced use cases ie multi-bucket upload config, selective uploads from uploads directory
 - [ ] Set better defaults for flags